rbruna/meeg_analysis/README.md

 ### Pre-Maxilter *bad channel* detection (or s0)
 MaxFilter (really tSSS) is a spatial filter developed by Neuromag and part of MEGIN (previously Neuromag or Elekta) MEG systems.
 As a spatial filter, is extremely sensitive to *broken channels* (i.e., channels containing false data, generally introduced by faulty electronics or broken sensors).

-Code in this section allows for the detection of these *broekn channels*, and the creation of batch scripts to apply MaxFilter to the data.
+Code in this section allows for the detection of these *broken channels*, and the creation of batch scripts to apply MaxFilter to the data.

 You can find a complete guide to this code in the [wiki](../../wiki).